huynguy-db/arcion-docs/content/docs/references/applier-reference.md

   10. **replay-consistency[20.09.14.1]**: GLOBAL/EVENTUAL (default is EVENTUAL:).
 If set to GLOBAL, realtime replication is performed with global transactional consistency.
 If set to EVENTUAL, realtime replication is performed with eventual consistency.

-  11. **skip-upto-cursors[20.09.14.1]**: This configuration is only applicable is replay-consitency is set to GLOBAL.
+  11. **skip-upto-cursors[20.09.14.1]**: This configuration is only applicable if replay-consitency is set to GLOBAL.
 Here, you can specify a list of cursor positions up to which replication must be skipped.
 If the operations of a failed transaction cannot be persisted in the failed_txn table in metadata storage (Refer SkipFailedTransaction for more details), the operations are logged in a text file <replicant_home>/data/<replicant ID>/bad_rows blitzz_io_failed_txn_log_<tableID/extractorID>.
 The location of the file is notified to the user through notification mails and trace logs.
 The file contains the failed operations as well as the skip-upto-cursor(s) configuration.
 After resolving the failure you can use this configuration to skip over the failed transactions.

   12. **replay-shard-key-update-as-delete-insert[20.12.04.7]**: ON/OFF.
 This configuration allows replay of update operation that changes values of shard key columns as delete + inserts.
 This feature is ON by default for MEMSQL as a target